Chrysler minivans: First generation (1984–1990)

 The first-generation Chrysler minivans were released in November 1983 as 1984 models.
-The Dodge Caravan was an all-new nameplate, with the Plymouth Voyager adopted from its previous full-size van line.
+The Dodge Caravan was a new nameplate, with the Plymouth Voyager adopted from its previous full-size van line.
 The model lines were built on the front-wheel drive Chrysler S platform.
 To streamline production and development costs, the S platform, although a distinct design, shared powertrain commonality with the K platform and its variants.
 Additionally, some interior components were also shared with other Chrysler vehicles.

 For the 1987 model year, Chrysler introduced the extended-length Dodge Grand Caravan and Plymouth Grand Voyager, which used a long-wheelbase version of the S platform chassis.
 For 1988, the Chrysler Voyager was introduced for European export.
 Alongside the passenger van, the model line was sold by Dodge as a cargo van; from 1984 to 1988, it was known as the Dodge Mini Ram Van, and from 1989 to 1990, it was referred to as the Dodge (Grand) Caravan C/V.

 Chrysler added a minivan to its namesake brand early in 1990, shifting the Chrysler Town & Country nameplate from its traditional station wagon usage to a minivan.
 Sold exclusively in a long-wheelbase version, the Town & Country became the highest-trim Chrysler minivan.